ssfrr/Draw3D.jl/README.md

 # Draw3D

+## Note - NOT STABLE, NOT USABLE
+This is pre-alpha and nothing about it is stable, or sometimes even functioning.

 Draw3D is a package for 3D graphics with a nice Julian API.

 It is built on top of the OpenGL.jl and GLFW.jl packages and takes advantage of